MartinShishkov/git-playground/README.md

 Discard specific unstaged change `git checkout -- <filename>`

-Which branch I'm currently on? - `git branch`

 Create a new branch? - `git branch <branch-name>`

 Want to make a fast commit? - `git commit -m "Your commit message"`